MonitorControl/MonitorControl/README.md

 ## Supported hardware

-* Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via DisplayPort, HDMI, USB-C or VGA to allow for hardware backlight control.
+- Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via DisplayPort, HDMI, USB-C or VGA to allow for hardware backlight control.
-* Apple (and LG-Apple) displays and built-in displays are supported using native protocol.
+- Apple (and LG-Apple) displays and built-in displays are supported using native protocol.
-* LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image (some higher-end sets are able to translate this into hardware backlight dimming).
+- LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image (some higher-end sets are able to translate this into hardware backlight dimming).
-* OLED or mini/micro-LED displays and televisions are fully supported using gamma table manipulation (this is a no-compromise solution for this class of displays).
+- OLED or mini/micro-LED displays and televisions are fully supported using gamma table manipulation (this is a no-compromise solution for this class of displays).
-* DisplayLink, Airplay and Sidecar are supported using shade (dark overlay) control.
+- DisplayLink, Airplay and Sidecar are supported using shade (dark overlay) control.

+Dummy compatibility:

+- The app is compatible with [BetterDummy](https://github.com/waydabber/BetterDummy) mirrored sets.
+- The app is compatible with mirrored sets that include a dummy dongle identifying as `28E850`

 Notable exceptions for hardware control:

-* Some displays (notably EIZO) use MCCS over USB or an entirely custom protocol for control.
+- Some displays (notably EIZO) use MCCS over USB or an entirely custom protocol for control.
 These displays are supported with software dimming only.
-* The HDMI port of the 2018 Intel Mac mini and 2020 M1 Mac mini prohibit DDC communication.
+- The HDMI port of the 2018 Intel Mac mini and 2020 M1 Mac mini prohibit DDC communication.
 Software control is still available.
 We recommend connecting the display via the USB-C port (USB-C to HDMI dongles usually work).
-* DisplayLink docks and dongles do not allow for DDC control on Macs, only software dimming is available for these connections.
+- DisplayLink docks and dongles do not allow for DDC control on Macs, only software dimming is available for these connections.

 ## How to help